Nxu Inc (NXU) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price recommended by analysts for Nxu Inc (NXU) is $0.75, which is $0.72 above the current market price.
-The public float for NXU is 36.41M and currently, short sellers hold a 4.44% of that float.
-On November 07, 2023, NXU’s average trading volume was 16.71M shares.
+The average price point forecasted by analysts for Nxu Inc (NXU) is $0.75, which is $0.72 above the current market price.
+The public float for NXU is 36.41M, and currently, short sellers hold a 12.52% ratio of that floaft.
+The average trading volume of NXU on November 13, 2023 was 18.80M shares.

 NXU’s Market Performance